joelouthan/theologic.us/content/posts/here-is-love/0030-here-is-love-he-is-our-longing-romans-823.md

 ---
-title: 'Here is Love: He is Our Longing – Romans 8:23'
+title: 'Here is Love: Romans 8:23 He is Our Longing'
 author: Joseph Louthan
 date: 2014-01-20T15:00:23+00:00
 categories: